Nekketsu Saikyō Go-Saurer: Characters

-The very angry sixth-grade class president of class 6-2 who has a serious demeanor and a very dangerous and explosive temper, which causes him to go on a rampage at school and cause lots of fights with Kenichi and/or anyone else.
-He is the pilot of Kenichi's, Hiromi's and Shinobu's mecha's special vehicle transportation formation, Saurer Jet.

 Also known as "Erie".
 The leader of the Saurers.
 Her own Saurer Brace is equipped with a "scramble" command function that instantly triggers the transformation of the Saurers' classroom and most of the school into the command centre and the Saurer Jet, and occupies the main command seat in the command center.
 She has a big ego, which leads to situations like dragging the Saurers into a movie production to fulfill her dreams of becoming an idol.

 The "Professor" of the Saurers.
 Not only did she help develop Boueigar (Gransaurer) but she also writes the program for King Gosaurer.
 She is usually poised, but lashes out when she can't handle enough.
 She thinks failure can sometimes lead to success.
 Strangely enough, the code looks like Basic, so that may have helped.
 She also was the one who first worked out the functions of Gosaurer.
 She is the Kojima family cousin of Tsutomu Kojima, Jin Hyuga's classmate.

 A boy who is very good with mechanical things.
 He helped with the design and construction of Boueigar.
 He seems to possibly be more than a friend with Takako, often helping her make stuff.
 His father seems to have some type of job involving into fixing cars.

 Also known as "Bon".
 The second of the "terrible trio" with Kazutaka and Kenichi who wears a blue cap.
 He is tall for his age.

-The third member of Kenichi's trio known as "Chobi".
-He is a short troublemaker who is good at soccer in school.